giantswarm/trivy-app/README.md

 # trivy-app chart

-Giant Swarm offers a trivy-app App which can be installed in workload clusters.
+Giant Swarm offers a trivy App which can be installed in workload clusters.
 Here we define the trivy-app chart with its templates and default configuration.

 **What is this app?**